chriswernst/Perception-Udacity-RoboticsND-Project3/README.md

 ###

 We'll use Pass Through Filtering to trim down our point cloud space along specified axes, in order to decrease the sample size.
 We will allow a specific region to *Pass Through*.
 This is called the *Region of Interest*.
+*Pass Through Filtering* can be thought of as cropping a three dimensional space across one or many of the dimensions.
 ###

 ###### RANSAC Plane Fitting

 ###

-We can model the table in our dataset as a plane, and remove it from the pointcloud using `Random Sample Consensus` or `RANSAC` algorithm
+We can model the table in our dataset as a plane, and remove it from the pointcloud using `Random Sample Consensus` or `RANSAC` algorithm.

+As you can see, we selected the horizontal plane below, which was the table our target objects were sitting on.

 ![alt text](https://d17h27t6h515a5.cloudfront.net/topher/2017/July/595d3ec9_screen-shot-2017-07-05-at-12.31.15-pm/screen-shot-2017-07-05-at-12.31.15-pm.png)

 ###### Extracting Indices - Inliers and Outliers
+Once we've determined where our table is located, we can create two separate point clouds: one for the table(inliers), and one for the objects beyond(outliers).
 ###
-Inliers
+*Inliers*
 `extracted_inliers = cloud_filtered.extract(inliers, negative=False)`

 ###
-Outliers
+*Outliers*
 `extracted_outliers = cloud_filtered.extract(inliers, negative=True)`

 ###